raspberrypi/documentation/configuration/screensaver.md

 cat /sys/module/kernel/parameters/consoleblank
 ```

-Here, `consoleblank` is a kernel parameter.
-In order to be permanently set, it needs to be defined on the kernel command line.
-To edit the kernel command line:
+To change the `consoleblank` setting, edit the kernel command line:

 ```
 sudo nano /boot/cmdline.txt
 ```

 The file `/boot/cmdline.txt` contains a single line of text.
-Add `consoleblank=n` to have the console blank after `n` seconds of inactivity, for example `consoleblank=300` for 300 seconds = 5 minutes.
+Add `consoleblank=n` to have the console blank after `n` seconds of inactivity.
+For example `consoleblank=300` will cause the console to blank after 300 seconds, 5 minutes, of inactivity.
+Make sure that you add your `consoleblank` option to the single line of text already in the `cmdline.txt` file.
 To disable screen blanking, set `consoleblank=0`.
-Make sure that you add your `consoleblank` option to the single line of text already in the `cmdline.txt` file.

 You can also use the `raspi-config` tool to disable screen blanking.
 Note that the screen blanking setting in `raspi-config` also controls screen blanking when the graphical desktop is running.